 In all cases, the policy will be sent to you via email, so you can simply print it out and show it in the embassy or already in Germany when applying for a residence permit in the local immigration office.

 Usually, embassies and immigration offices want to see at least minimum coverage which includes:

 - prescribed medications

 - repatriation to the home country (in case of death)

 - treatment costs in case of failed suicide

-After you have arrived to Germany, you will need to exchange visa insurance to comprehensive and long-term health insurance.
+After you have arrived in Germany, you will need to exchange visa insurance for comprehensive and long-term health insurance.
 TK from Feather will be your best bet.